-The Vice President for Technology Commercialization shall have the responsibility for protection, commercial development, and administration of all University-owned intellectual property.
+The Vice President for Research shall have the responsibility for protection, commercial development, and administration of all University-owned intellectual property.
 This commercial development will ordinarily occur through licensing of inventions, copyrightable works, or tangible research materials to a company.
-The Vice President for Technology Commercialization will regularly consult with, seek the advice of, and inform the inventor or creator of the intellectual property throughout the commercialization process.
-Marshall University recognizes that involvement of the inventor or creator at every step of the commercialization process is essential for the successful commercialization of intellectual property.
-The Vice President for Technology Commercialization will use diligent efforts to commercialize the intellectual property.
+The Vice President for Research will regularly consult with, seek the advice of, and inform the creator of the intellectual property throughout the commercialization process.
+Marshall University recognizes that involvement of the creator at every step of the commercialization process is essential for the successful commercialization of intellectual property.
+The Vice President for Research will use diligent efforts to commercialize the intellectual property.